boneill02/jules/README.md

 # jules

-A non-learning chat bot which consists of a backend written in like 200 lines of C.
+A non-learning chat bot which consists of a backend written in about 200 lines of C.

 ## Building